PULP AND PAPER PROCESSES: OZone Bleaching REduces Chlorine Usage

 Ozone bleaching, combined with oxygen delignification and other non-chlorine bleaching technologies, helps mills curb emissions and meet environmental standards cost effectively.
 The process results in a higher percentage of recycled process water, lower chemical oxygen demand discharges, and reduced color in mill waste.
 All of these benefits, in addition to the reduction of chlorine in the process, can help pulp mills meet tight environmental demands.

 Benefits of Pulp Bleaching with Ozone:

 - Chlorine and chlorine dioxide are replaced

-- AOX is reduced or eliminated
+- AOX is reduced or eliminated from the bleaching process

 - Biological oxygen demand/chemical oxygen demand is lowered and effluent color is reduced

 - Higher process water recycling rates can be achieved

 - An important step towards total chlorine free or elemental free pulp production and mill closure